 In month 1, Adam’s $1,000 investment is his starting principal.
 The interest on his investment is calculated by multiplying the monthly rate (1.5%) with the outstanding principal during that month.
 So in month 1, Adam’s interest is $15 (1.5% x $1,000 = $15).
 From the total payment of $32.26, $15 is his interest payment.
 The remaining $17.26 ($32.26 – $15 = $17.26) pays down Adam’s principal.
 After this payment, his outstanding principal investment decreases to $982.74 ($1,000 – $17.26 = $982.74).

 In month 2, the same calculation takes place – this time with Adam’s new starting principal of $982.74.

 Here’s a chart that shows how it works month after month:

-These payments are expected to continue until the business pays you in full after 42 months.
-Congrats on helping a popular imaginary gym expand!
+These payments are expected to continue until the business pays Adam in full after 42 months, or sooner if the business prepays the note.

 Disclaimer: This example is for illustrative purposes only and does not reflect an actual deal or performance.
 The terms of each deal differ.
 Payments are not guaranteed or insured and investors may lose some or all of the principal invested if the business cannot make its payments.